 Take 1 teaspoonful, 3 times a day.

-You can also make a tea, tincture or salve from Plantain since it greatly eases the itch of itch of poison ivy, oak or sumac.
+You can also make a tea, tincture or salve from the plant since it greatly eases the itch of itch of poison ivy, oak or sumac.

 My grandmother also used to prepare a tea or infusion of the leaf to treat ear infections.
 She would pour it into the ear to ease the pain and shorten the duration of the infection.